Pulmonary hypertension

 • Right heart catheterization.
 If an echocardiogram shows pulmonary hypertension, this test may be done to confirm the diagnosis.

-During this procedure, a cardiologist places a thin, flexible tube called a catheter into a blood vessel, usually in the neck.
-The catheter is gently guided into the lower right heart chamber and the pulmonary artery.
-A doctor can then measure blood pressure in the main pulmonary arteries and the right ventricle.
+During this procedure, a doctor places a thin, flexible tube called a catheter into a blood vessel, usually in the neck.
+The tube is gently guided into the lower right heart chamber and the pulmonary artery.
+The doctor can then measure blood pressure in the main pulmonary arteries and the right ventricle.

 Other tests may be done to check the condition of the lungs and pulmonary arteries.
 The following tests may give more information about the cause of pulmonary hypertension: